 - Beat the itch!
 Try ice packs, ice towels and fans if skin is getting hot and bothered.
 Balmonds Cooling Cream can be useful for those prone to chemo itch, especially on the lower legs.

-- Clean cuts, grazes or sores immediately and keep a close check for infection.
+- Clean and cover cuts, grazes or sores immediately and keep a close check for infection.

 - Swap to a fragrance-free natural laundry detergent and give clothes an extra go round on the rinse cycle.
 (Read our guide to detergents here; the rules for people with eczema and allergies can also apply to those with chemo-induced skin sensitivity.)

 - Protect your skin from the sun.
-Read our guide to keeping skin healthy in the sun here; again, this blog was written for rosacea but similar rules apply for those undergoing chemo.)
+Read our guide to keeping skin healthy in the sun here; again, this blog was written for rosacea but similar rules apply for those undergoing chemo or radiotherapy.)

 - Take care of your nails: check for signs of infection and flakiness and keep them well moisturised.
-Use a nail oil every night to keep them in good condition (Balmonds Rosehip Scar Oil makes a great nail and cuticle oil) and use hand cream after washing your hands as well.
+Use a nail oil every night to keep them in good condition (Balmonds rosehip-rich Scar & Stretch Mark Oil makes a great nail and cuticle oil) and use hand cream after washing your hands as well.

 - Drink and eat as well as you can manage.
 You’ll need to make sure your body is provided with all the nutrients it needs to repair itself, which includes repair and regeneration of the skin barrier.
-Omega-rich foods such as fatty fish, seeds and nuts are good for the skin.
+Omega-rich foods such as fatty fish, seeds and nuts are particularly good for the skin.
+We have a recipe for a nutrient-rich superfood smoothie you might like to try here.

-- Go scent-free: scents can further damage a fragile skin barrier.
-Use unscented, neutral, natural toiletries and skincare products and avoid perfumes or colognes.
+- Go scent-free: scents can further damage a fragile skin barrier, so try to use unscented, neutral, natural toiletries and skincare products, and avoid perfumes or colognes.

 - Avoid household irritants: see our guide to minimising environmental triggers to flare-up sensitive skin here.

 Moisturise regularly and thoroughly with gentle, nourishing emollients to keep skin soft and protected.
-We’d suggest applying our Daily Moisturising Cream in the morning and afternoon, and our Rosehip Scar Oil last thing at night.
+We’d suggest applying our Daily Moisturiser in the morning and afternoon, and our Scar & Stretch Mark Oil last thing at night.